NantHealth (NASDAQ:NH) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of NantHealth (NASDAQ:NH – Free Report) in a research report report published on Sunday morning.
+StockNews.com initiated coverage on shares of NantHealth (NASDAQ:NH – Free Report) in a research report sent to investors on Monday.
 The firm issued a hold rating on the stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Atria Wealth Solutions Inc. acquired a new stake in NantHealth during the first quarter worth $170,000.
-Millennium Management LLC acquired a new stake in shares of NantHealth during the 2nd quarter worth about $110,000.
-Goldman Sachs Group Inc. acquired a new stake in shares of NantHealth during the second quarter worth approximately $36,000.
-Finally, Susquehanna International Group LLP acquired a new stake in NantHealth during the 1st quarter valued at $25,000.
-4.50% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of the stock.
+Atria Wealth Solutions Inc. grew its position in shares of NantHealth by 117.7% during the 2nd quarter.
+Atria Wealth Solutions Inc. now owns 491,942 shares of the company’s stock worth $205,000 after buying an additional 265,949 shares during the period.
+Millennium Management LLC acquired a new stake in shares of NantHealth during the 2nd quarter worth approximately $110,000.
+Goldman Sachs Group Inc. acquired a new stake in shares of NantHealth during the 2nd quarter worth approximately $36,000.
+Finally, Susquehanna International Group LLP acquired a new stake in shares of NantHealth during the 1st quarter worth approximately $25,000.
+4.50% of the stock is owned by institutional investors.

 NantHealth Company Profile